-Mary Kate Moller joined our firm in 2018 and practices primarily in the area of family law, handling complex divorces and post-decree matters.
-She also handles a wide-range of legal challenges in the areas of business law, employment law and litigation.
+Mary Kate Moller joined our firm in 2017 and practices primarily in the area of family law, handling divorces, dissolutions and post-decree matters.
+She has also worked on a wide-range of legal challenges in the areas of business law, employment law and litigation.

 Originally from the East Coast, Mary Kate earned her undergraduate degree at the University of Delaware, where she studied political science.
 She grew up in Rumson, New Jersey, which she likes to remind us is minutes from the beach and New York City.
 In her free time, Mary Kate enjoys running, yoga and horseback riding.